Appointment, Reappointment, Promotion, Tenure

 G.3 Evaluation of Education, Research, and Service

 Faculty are expected to contribute to excellence in education through teaching classes and contributing to the continuous improvement of the educational experience for our students.
 The candidate may demonstrate contributions to education by highlighting exemplary educational activities and providing objective evidence of the impact of these activities for reaching institutional, national and/or international goals for education.
 Educational activities include, but are not limited to activities related to teaching (e.g., courses, capstone experiences, and experiential learning), graduate student mentorship (e.g., thesis and dissertation advising), curriculum development (e.g., courses, programs), scholarship (e.g., assessment and dissemination of effective practices), and student success (e.g., advising, mentoring).
 Evidence of educational impact may be demonstrated by, but is not limited to standardized student evaluations, yearly formal written peer evaluations, documented student learning outcomes, documented student achievements, peer- reviewed publications, extramural funding, awards, surveys, focus groups and/or institutional research data.
-Candidates wishing to demonstrate outstanding impact in education are encouraged to include quantitative and qualitative assessment showing the positive impact of educational activities on specific outcomes such as student learning, recruitment, retention, diversity, quality, graduation, and placement.
+Candidates wishing to demonstrate outstanding impact in education are encouraged to include quantitative and qualitative assessment showing the positive impact of educational activities on specific outcomes such as barrier elimination for historically underrepresented* and underserved** populations in computing and student learning, recruitment, retention, quality, graduation, and placement.